tinwech/goshort/README.md

 ### Configuration

-Add `.env` to the repository, and set the required environment variables:
+Add the file `.env` to the repository, and set the required environment variables:

 ```
 RDS_ADDR=<redis-server address>